mongodb/docs/source/core/replication.rst

 This document provides an overview of the *complete* functionality of replica sets, which highlights the flexibility of the replica set and its configuration.
-However, for most production deployments a conventional 3-node replica set with :js:data:`members.priority` values of ``1`` are sufficient.
+However, for most production deployments a conventional 3-node replica set with :js:data:`members[n].priority` values of ``1`` are sufficient.

 While the additional flexibility discussed is below helpful for